anegg0/doc.palm.readthedocs/docs/HowTo/Bridge/make-contracts-bridge-compatible.md

 description: ensuring your token contract works with the bridge
 ---

-In our previous post we went through how the bridge operates, this article will explain what you need to do to integrate your token contracts with the bridge.
+In our previous post we went through how the bridge operates, this article explains what you need to do to integrate your token contracts with the bridge.

 Let's go through these simple steps together: